 - Small business can use the Rural Business Services database to determine if the business is located in an eligible area (agricultural producers in rural or non-rural areas are eligible).

 How the Program Works

 Rural small businesses or agricultural producers can apply to REAP for either grants or loan guarantees to improve the efficiency of existing energy-using operations or to install new renewable energy systems.
 Agricultural producers may also apply for new energy efficient equipment and new system loans for agricultural production and processing.

 The amount of federal assistance available is as follows:

 - Grants of up to 50% of total eligible project costs.

 - Loan guarantees on loans up to 75% of eligible project costs.

 - Combined grant and loan funding up to 75% of total eligible project costs.

 Under the program, project developers work with local lenders, who in turn can apply to the USDA Rural Development for a loan guarantee.
 The applicable terms of the loan guarantee include:

-- Loan interest rates are negotiated between the lender and borrower
+- There is a guarantee retention fee, currently 0.25 percent of the outstanding principal balance, paid annually.
+Loan interest rates are negotiated between the lender and borrower.

 How to Apply